 Chocolate cashew raspberry cups offer decadently dark layers of ganache that cradle smooth, creamy cashew butter and the sweetest raspberry chia jam to ever stain your fingertips.

-- 1/8 cup homemade cashew milk (see recipe here)
+- 1/8 cup nut milk (such as my homemade cashew milk)

-- 7 tablespoons raw organic cashew nut butter (such as Artisana Organics), with the option to add more if a thicker layer is preferred
+- 7 tablespoons unsweetened cashew nut butter, with the option to add more if a thicker layer is preferred

 - 1 tablespoon chia seeds